cornejobarraza/expo-libvlc-player/README.md

 ## Disclaimer

-**IMPORTANT:** This project is not affiliated with, endorsed by, or officially supported by VideoLAN or the VLC media player project.
+**IMPORTANT:** This project is not affiliated with, endorsed by, or officially supported by VideoLAN.

-The VLC logo and cone icon are trademarks of VideoLAN and are used here solely to indicate compatibility with the following VLC libraries:
+The VLC icon is trademark of VideoLAN and is used here solely to indicate compatibility with the following **LibVLC** bindings:

 - `libvlcjni v3.6.2` for Android
 - `MobileVLCKit v3.6.0` for iOS

-This is an independent open-source implementation that provides React Native bindings for VLC's underlying media libraries.

 For official VLC products and support, please visit [videolan.org](https://www.videolan.org/).